ibelab/tatiana-android-app/README.md

 - definition of traded tickers (rarely)
 - calculation of the total price
 - calculation of risk control parameters
-- calculation of the number of applicati
+- calculation of the number of applications
+-